 Common terms and phrases

-accessed 14 August active aesthetic affect AffeXity approach Argon art practice artists artwork audience Augmented Reality become Belugas Bergson body camera capture choreographic cinema cognitive composition concept context create creative process cultural cyberformance dance describe distributed cognition dream Electronic Art embodied emerge ence encoding engagement environment experience experiential explore feel film filmmaker first-person focus Ginslov haptic human ideas immanent researcher improvisation In[bodi]mental interaction intuitive iterative Kenneth Newby knowledge Kozel live audiovisual performance machine Malmö University McKeown meaning meta-model methodologies methods mobile devices movement narrative neurocinematics neuroimaging object one’s open source Open Space Technology participants perception permaCultural phenomenological physical Placemaking plane of immanence reality reflection relationship representation responses robot role scientific screen Screendance sensory shared smartphone social space techne Theatre theory thinking Tikka tion understanding UpStage visual
+accessed 14 August active aesthetic affect AffeXity approach Argon art practice artists artwork as-research audience Augmented Reality become Belugas Bergson body camera capture choreographic cinema cognitive composition concept context create creative process cultural cyberformance dance describe distributed cognition dream Electronic Art embodied emerge ence engagement environment experience experiential explore feel film filmmaker focus functional Ginslov haptic human ideas immanent researcher improvisation In[bodi]mental interaction intuitive iterative Kenneth Newby knowledge Kozel live audiovisual performance machine Malmö University McKeown meaning meta-model methodologies methods mobile devices movement narrative neurocinematics neuroimaging object one’s open source Open Space Technology participants perception permaCultural person phenomenological physical Placemaking plane of immanence reality reflection relationship representation responses robot role scientific screen Screendance sensory shared smartphone social space techne Theatre theory thinking Tikka tion understanding UpStage visual